Get involved with Tufts Engineering Psychology on campus and develop skills and connections.

 Usability Research Space

 The Human Factors Research Lab (HFRL) and Human Factors Usability Lab (HFUL) have a wide range of devices using for measuring, assessing, prototyping, and testing.
-In the HFRL, this includes devices for physical and digital prototyping and digital prototyping.
+In the HFRL, this includes devices for physical and digital prototyping.
 Prototypes can be tested in the HFUL, which includes high-definition video and audio recording equipment for a more realistic testing environment.
 If you’re interested in reserving it for a project, talk to your professor.